DIY Installation Instructions

 | GitHub Issues | github.com/roger296/lucaV0.5/issues — bugs and technical questions |

-| eTail Support | sales@etailsupport.com · +44 1227 39 0441 |
+| Contact eTail Support | luca@etailsupport.com · +44 1227 39 0441 |

-| Customisation | Bespoke packages from £500 — luca-signup |
+| Customisation | Custom packages from £500 — luca-accountant.com/luca-signup/ |

 | Security issues | security@lucaledger.com — responsible disclosure |